About baby carriers, slings and backpacks

 Comfortable baby carriers

-The best way to find a comfortable carrier is to try on different styles with your baby.
+The best way to find a comfortable baby carrier is to try on different styles with your baby.
 If your partner and other carers will be using the carrier, look for a style that will be comfortable for them too.

 - Look for broad, padded shoulder straps that go across your back, as well as a broad waist strap.
 These will help to distribute your baby’s weight evenly and keep some pressure off your shoulders.
 They should also stop the carrier moving from side to side too much.